CWSRF Emerging Contaminants - Frequent Questions and Answers

 - Purchase and installation of mesh screens and containment systems designed to capture and remove microplastics from industrial and municipal stormwater.

-- Installation of stormwater controls designed to filter and remove microplastics from stormwater.
+- Installation of stormwater controls designed to filter and remove 6PPD or microplastics from stormwater.

 - Purchase of a vacuum or vacuum-type system to pick up microplastics to prevent flushing into stormwater.